The Science of Liberty

 Third Fundamental principle of Liberty is (derived from the first two):

-- If there exists public property, that is property to which all have equal claim of ownership, it can be managed by the voice of the majority, provided that a) property of no individual is violated and b) everyone is treated equally.
+- If there exists public property, that is property to which all who reside within certain geographical area have equal claim of ownership, it can be managed by the voice of the majority, provided that:

 This means, among other things, that a majority cannot rightly deprive someone of the use of public property completely without compensating him in some way, because that would violate his share in it, neither can they treat anyone differently in the use of it, since all have equal claim to it.